kubermatic/kubelb/manager/Readme.md

 Install CRD: `make install`

-## CRD GlobalLoadBalancer

 ## Client generation

 There is a bug inside the golang.org/x/tools/.
-This bug got fixed, but the code-generator package use an old version.
+This bug got fixed, but the code-generator package uses an older version.

 https://github.com/golang/go/issues/34027

-Maybe there is a workaround, with the usage of GOPATH and no go modules.
+Maybe there is a workaround, with the usage of GOPATH and not go modules.

 To generate a new client for the CRD api run: